zirui22/2022-hw-mini/doc/compiler.md

 It's straightforward to install the 32-bit ARM C/C++ cross-compiler on popular operating systems.

 Please follow the section relevant to your laptop operating system.
+Note that about 2..5 gigabytes of hard drive space is required overall.

 ## macOS